boopa5/ActNet-torch/README.md

 # ActNet-torch
 PyTorch implementation of ActNet from [Deep Learning Alternatives of the Kolmogorov Superposition Theorem](https://arxiv.org/abs/2410.01990).
-THe original Jax implementation is located (here)[https://github.com/PredictiveIntelligenceLab/ActNet]
+The original Jax implementation is located (here)[https://github.com/PredictiveIntelligenceLab/ActNet].
+\
 \
 Feel free to open any issues.